Someone on the Atlanta Linux Enthusiasts mailing list asks how "Real World Linux Security" differs from other previously published security books.

 Most firewalls just block specified IP addresses from accessing specified ports (services) and protect against TCP Syn Flood attacks and similar protocol level attacks.

-I do explain how to use IP Chains to serve as a firewall, with some complete examples.
+I do explain how to use IP Chains [IP Tables in the 2nd Edition] to serve as a firewall, with some complete examples.
 All but the most ancient Linux systems are resistant to these protocol level attacks and I explain how to configure a Linux firewall to protect vulnerable Windows systems from most of them.
 I also tell how recent a kernel must be to be able to resist various attacks.
 I explain how to configure Sendmail to block the ILOVEYOU virus (even from mail addressed to accounts on Windows boxes inside the firewall) as an example.
 I explain how to configure Snort to detect this attack.

 > Building Internet Firewalls - by Zwicky, Cooper, Chapman

 As I recall this is half on UNIX firewalls and half on NT firewalls.
 Since I, like many others involved in security, consider NT to be too full of security bugs and design flaws to be taken seriously as a secure system and because the book is on Linux and UNIX, I'm not too interested in this book and I cannot recommend it for Linux and UNIX SysAdmins.
 For those who want to deploy NT firewalls, I hear that it is a good book.